Salim (name)

+Versions of the name appear in a number of Semitic languages such as Akkadian, Aramaic, Hebrew and Arabic, one of the earliest being Shalim-ahum from Bronze Age Assyria, another being Bab-shalimeti.

+Related names are Selima, Salima, Saleemah, Shalim and Salma.

 When transliterated, the name Salem (سالم) can become indistinguishable in English, as the spelling Salim is also used, though with a long a and a short i sounds.
 Salim is also an Indonesian-Chinese surname based on Lim.
+Notable people with the name include: